mitmproxy/mitmproxy/examples/README.md

+# MITMProxy Examples
+Here you will find a bunch of examples on how to better impliment mitmproxy in your environment.
-# Some inline scripts may require additional dependencies, which can be installed using
-`pip install mitmproxy[examples]`
+Please note that some inline scripts may require additional dependencies, which can be installed using `pip install mitmproxy[examples]`
+If you are having trouble with getting a script to run please take the time to review its code and correct any issues that may be relevent to your environment.
+Below you will find a basic break down of scripts and their uses.
+These scripts can be found in the Beginner and Complex folders which each describe their respective difficulty to utilize.

 ## Inline Script examples
 **add_header.py**   Simple script that just adds a header to every request.